kipchumbaofficial/kipchumbaofficial/README.md

-- 👋 Hi, I’m @Viciicodes
+- 👋 Hi, I’m Victor Kipchumba
 - 👀 I’m interested in web and app development
 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on php projects